Council on Depollution

 While many of the chemicals and materials are perfectly safe, others are not.
 The list of harmful chemicals that are allowed into our homes - our safe haven - is alarmingly long, including formaldehyde in shampoo, plastic microbeads in toothpaste, phthalates in food packaging, heavy metals in our children's toys, an assortment of endocrine disruptors and carcinogens in non-stick pans and stain repellents in furniture, ... and many more.
 The truth is that we are constantly exposed to a cocktail of hazardous chemicals.

-Men in the Western world produce half the amount of sperm their fathers did 40 years ago - scientists link the decline in part to exposure to toxic chemicals .
-The situation is not much better in other parts of the world, as studies from China and Africa report.
 In women and girls, studies show that exposure to toxic chemicals leads to girls entering puberty earlier and increasing the risk of getting breast cancer later in life.
 Other studies link exposure to toxic chemicals to a loss of four or five IQ points in children.

 As for the environment, hazardous chemicals and other, often invisible, pollutants have been released in large quantities across the Earth, accumulating in nature and wildlife and threatening to disrupt the Earth's ecosystems.
 A recent expedition to the Antarctic found microplastic waste in seawater and persistent hazardous chemicals in freshly fallen snow in these most remote and pristine of habitats on the planet.